 Key themes in our work have been highlighting the links between different forms of male violence and promoting interagency responses to the abuse of women and children.

-Main areas of work are: support for women whose children have been sexually abused or exploited; raising awareness of the harmful impact of commercial sexual exploitation and highlighting male demand as the root cause; improving service responses to violence against women including delivery of training; public education.
+Main areas of work are: raising awareness of the harmful impact of commercial sexual exploitation and highlighting male demand as the root cause; improving service responses to violence against women including delivery of training; public education; information and resources, including an on-line directory of support services across Scotland.

 The Project is based in Glasgow and works across Scotland.